splorp/npds-tracker-server/readme.md

 ### 0.1.23

-+ [VR] No actual code changes, but to workaround a bug in JDK < 1.1 you must use Java 1.2 or better and set the `sun.net.inetaddr.ttl` property to 0 on the command line, like this: `java -Dsun.net.inetaddr.ttl=0 npdstracker`
++ [VR] No actual code changes, but documented workaround for the JDK 1.1 bug

 ### 0.1.22